-When you are travelling in developing countries it is best to drink only bottled water, carbonated drinks, and hot cooked foods.
+When you are travelling in developing countries it is best to drink only boiled or bottled water, carbonated drinks, and hot cooked foods.
 Avoid fresh fruits and vegetables, limiting yourself to those that you can peel yourself.
 Food from street food stores is generally not considered safe.

 If your diarrhoea is uncomplicated and goes away within a few days, your doctor is unlikely to prescribe any treatment for your gastrointestinal (GI) upset.
 In healthy people, most bacterial infections of the GI tract resolve by themselves.
 In some cases, antibiotics actually prolong the infection and may lead to carrying the organisms for months (carrier state).
 Patients with underlying diseases that impair the immune response, such as cancer or HIV, may be treated with antibiotics since they cannot clear the infection on their own.
 If the diarrhoea is severe, bloody, includes mucus and/or has lasted for more than three or four days, then your doctor will often request tests to identify the cause of your diarrhoea and treat it accordingly.
-This is especially true if you have been abroad or if family members, close acquaintances or co-workers are also ill.
+This is especially true if you have been abroad or if family members, close acquaintances or work colleagues are also ill.

 For viral infections and many pathogenic bacterial infections, the main treatment is to make sure that the patient replaces lost fluids and electrolytes.
 Infants and those with severe dehydration may not be able to drink enough to rehydrate themselves and may have to be taken into hospital for a short period of time.
 Your doctor will monitor your health, give you advice on preventing the spread of the infection, and watch for any complications.